 In a heavy roasting pan or very large ovenproof skillet, heat the oil over medium heat.
 Add the onions, celery, carrot, the remaining rosemary and sage, and the bay leaves, and cook, stirring, until the onions are wilted, about 6 minutes.
 Smooth the vegetables into an even layer, and nestle the prepared hens, breast side up, over them.
 Roast, basting with enough of the chicken stock to keep the vegetables well moistened, until the vegetables and hens are golden brown, about 1 hour.
 The leg joint should wiggle somewhat freely.

 Spoon off enough of the roasting juices to measure 1 cup, not including fat.
 Stir in the balsamic vinegar and honey until the honey is dissolved.
 Baste the hens.
-Return the hens to oven, and roast, continue to baste occasionally with the honey mixture, until the hens are a rich mahogany color and the leg joint moves easily when you wiggle it, about 25 minutes.
+Return the hens to the oven, and roast, continuing to baste occasionally with the honey mixture, until the hens are a rich mahogany color and the leg joint moves easily when you wiggle it, about 25 minutes.
 (If you are using a meat thermometer, it should register 165 degrees when inserted into the thickest part of the thigh, away from the bone.)

 Remove the hens from the oven, and cover them with a tent of aluminum foil to keep them warm.
 Strain the vegetables and pan juices through a sieve into a small saucepan, pressing as much of the vegetable solids through the sieve as possible.
 Skim the fat from the surface of the sauce, and bring the sauce to a simmer while carving.